The 10/40 Window

 You can support missions financially using our giving form on the Give Page.
 100% of your gifts will go to fund the work of missionaries around the world.

 Select "Missions" for the "Ministry or Event" option.

 Each year we take missions trips to support our missions partners.

 Find out more about missions trips by contacting Pam Franks

-The third Sunday of each month is Missions Sunday.
+The third Sunday of each month is Go Sunday.